-Ind 29.
+Ind 21.
 Every patient's records has a unique identifier and particulars for identification

 Check that a system of record keeping (computerized or manual) is in place.
-The patient record should contain information including serial number, date, name, parentage/husband name, age, gender, address, etc. and the symptoms/provisional diagnosis, treatment/procedures and referrals (if any) as per the prescribed format.26 CNIC and contact number may be noted as a routine if convenient and will only be mandatory when a patient is referred/transferred or is a medico legal case.
-Patient record should be maintained in the clinic at least for one year for general records and 12 years for medico legal cases27 (if applicable), as given at Annexure D.
+The patient record should contain information including serial number, date, name, parentage/husband name, age, gender, address, etc. and the symptoms/provisional diagnosis, treatment/procedures and referrals (if any) as per the prescribed format.19 NIC and contact number may be noted as a routine if convenient and will only be mandatory when a patient is referred/transferred or is a medico legal case.
+Patient record should be maintained in the clinic at least for one year (ideally 3 years) for general records and 12 years for medico legal cases20 (if applicable), as given at Annexure D.

 - ✓ The system of record keeping (computerized or manual) covering the following parameters is in place:

 - Serial number

 - Date

 - Name

 - Parentage/Husband name

 - Age

 - Gender

-- CNIC/Contact number (mandatory when a patient is referred/transferred or is a medico legal case)
+- NIC/Contact number (mandatory when a patient is referred/transferred or is a medico legal case)

 - Address

 Note: Patient record should be maintained in the clinic at least for one year for general records, 12 years or longer as required for medico legal cases and lifelong for vital events.
+Private clinics are not authorized for medico-legal cases.